 Some courses require the completion of prerequisites.
 A prerequisite is a course that must be completed, or a placement score that must be achieved, before a more advanced course is attempted.
-Students are advised to consult the course descriptions found in the current college catalog or schedule of classes to identify course prerequisites.
+The student is advised to consult the course descriptions found in the current college catalog or schedule of classes to identify course prerequisites.